-One of Japan's favorite places to ski, soak and encounter snow monsters
+One of the most popular places in Japan to ski, soak in hot springs and encounter snow monsters

-Zao Onsen is a massively popular ski and hot spring resort area tucked between the mountains of Yamagata and Miyagi prefectures.
-Known for the healing and beautifying benefits of its mineral-rich waters, Zao is also a major draw during the snowy months as a ski resort.
-The healing waters here were apparently discovered back in 110 A.D.
+Zao is a popular ski and hot spring resort area nestled between the mountains of Yamagata and Miyagi Prefectures.
+Zao Onsen is known for its mineral rich water which helps to relieve fatigue and beautify the skin, and is also a famous ski resort during the snowy season.
+The healing waters are said to have been discovered in 110 AD.

-- Forest bathing and trekking in the warmer months
+- Forest bathing and trekking in green season

 How to Get There

 Zao Onsen is accessed most easily from the Yamagata Prefecture side via a 40-minute bus that departs hourly from Yamagata Station.

 From Sendai Station, take the Senzan Line one hour and 15 minutes to Yamagata Station to board the bus.

 The ski resort is renowned for the number and quality of its runs, and both day and night skiing are options.
 Zao's famous icons, snow monsters, are trees coated with ice and snow that take on a surreal appearance, a rare winter phenomenon

 The Zao area is also a popular destination for hikers and climbers during the autumn and summer months.
 There are various courses suitable for anyone from beginners to experienced climbers.
 There are also walking courses through wetlands and volcanic regions.